|FOR IMMEDIATE FREE RELEASE

 Replacement Nicotine: a Weapon of Mass Destruction

-The Gallup Poll also screams the message that four decades of teaching nicotine addicts that nicotine is medicine and its use therapy has cost millions their attempts, and ultimately their lives.
+The Gallup Poll also screams the message that three decades of teaching nicotine addicts that nicotine is medicine and its use therapy has cost millions their attempts, and ultimately their lives.
 It's a concern NRT credentialed U.S. health leadership will likely continue to ignore.